Kurt von Holleben: Early life

 Albert Julius Ludwig Kurt von Holleben was born in Berlin, the only child of Auguste Marie Elisabeth (Wrede) (13 September 1868 – 7 October 1951) and Captain Curt Emil Ludwig von Holleben (5 April 1862 – 17 February 1910) of the Prussian Army 2.
 Garde-Regiment zu Fuß|2nd Guard Regiment of Foot.
 His maternal grandfather was Wilhelm August Julius Wrede|Wilhelm August Julius Wrede (23 January 1822 – 28 December 1895) the wealthy banker, sugar beet and spirits producer who owned the Schloss Britz (Britz castle) in Berlin.
 His paternal grandfather Albert von Holleben (General)|Albert Hermann Ludwig von Holleben (24 April 1835 – 1 January 1906) was a military historian, writer and Lieutenant General in the Prussian army.

+When Holleben was born the family were living at 6 Alexander Ufer in Berlin, but later that year his father is listed as the owner of Schloss Halbau|Schloss Halbau in Silesia (today Iłowa Palace in Poland).
+In 1898, Holleben's father was made an honorary Knight of the Order of Saint John by Prince Albert of Prussia.
+Members of the Knights Hospitaller make generous donations to charitable causes.
+By 1901 Schloss Halbau had been sold, and the family disappear from records until 1905 when the records show them living in a rented house in Wiesbaden and that Holleben's father has returned to his army duties.

 His early schooling was in Wiesbaden and following that, the Gymnasium Dreikönigschule Dresden|Dreikönigschule grammar school in Dresden.
-Following the death of his father in 1910, his mother married Kurt Freiherr von Brandenstein (18 August 1870 – 4 June 1939), an up-and-coming lawyer and financier who would go on to become a privy councillor to the Saxon Ministry of Finance.
+His parents divorced in February 1909, with Kurt and his mother moving to a rented apartment in Dresden.
+Following the death of his father in 1910, his mother married Baron (Freiherr) Kurt von Brandenstein (18 August 1870 – 4 June 1939), an up-and-coming lawyer and financier who would go on to become a privy councilor to the Saxon Ministry of Finance.

-Holleben graduated at Easter of 1913 and then went to Heidelberg University to study Law.
+Holleben graduated at Easter of 1913 and then went to Heidelberg University to study law.
+He was a member of the Corps Vandalia Heidelberg|Corps Vandalia Heidelberg.